6 Sights in Datong, China (with Map and Images)

 3. Nine dragons wall

-The glazed nine-dragon wall from Datong is a so-called yingbi.
-It was built around 1392 in front of the now destroyed palace complex of Prince Hongwu.
-The prince was the 13th son of Zhu Yuanzhang, the first emperor of the Ming dynasty.
-On the 45.5 m long, 8 m high and 2 m wide wall there are representations of different animals, including nine dragons.
-Dragons are an imperial symbol in China; The number nine, on the other hand, refers to longevity.
-The wall served as a eye protection and should also prevent evil spirits.
-The nine-dragon wall from Datong is considered the oldest and largest in China.
-There is a pond with a small stone bridge in front of the wall.
+The glazed Nine Dragon Wall of Datong is a so-called Yingbi.
+It was built around 1392 in front of Prince Hongwu's palace complex, which has since been destroyed.
+The prince was the 13th son of Zhu Yuanzhang, the first emperor of the Ming Dynasty.
+On the 45.5 m long, 8 m high and 2 m wide wall there are representations of various animals, including nine dragons.
+Dragons are an imperial symbol in China; the number nine, on the other hand, refers to longevity.
+The wall served as a privacy screen and was also intended to keep evil spirits away.
+Datong's Nine Dragon Wall is considered the oldest and largest in China.
+In front of the wall is a pond with a small stone bridge.

 4. 四牌楼